wh1t3tea/FaceRecognition/readme.md

   ![image](https://github.com/wh1t3tea/face-recognition/assets/128380279/70f4947f-5809-40ef-a3e0-53688c28175f)

-- **Adjust Settings**: Modify settings such as face detection threshold, recognition confidence level, and camera resolution to optimize performance:
+- **Adjust Settings**: Modify settings such as face detection threshold, recognition confidence level, device and camera resolution to optimize performance:

   ![image](https://github.com/wh1t3tea/face-recognition/assets/128380279/1521d3fc-0175-4ab9-911e-1a18f897d670)

+   If you intend to use GPU acceleration within our application, make sure to install the necessary CUDA drivers and cuDNN libraries.
+These components are vital for unlocking GPU capabilities and maximizing performance.

 - **View Recognition Results**: View recognized faces and corresponding labels in the application interface in real-time.
 You can also adjust your callbacks: